geoffsee/gsio/readme.md

 ### Offline with Ollama

 1. Install Ollama and pull a model, e.g.: `ollama pull llama3.1:8b`.
-2. Run `gsio-ai config` and set:
+2. Run `gsio config` and set:
    - AI provider: `ollama`
    - AI model: `llama3.1:8b` (or your choice)
    - AI base URL: `http://localhost:11434/v1`
-3. Start `gsio-ai` — chat and tools run locally via Ollama.
+3. Start `gsio` — chat and tools run locally via Ollama.

 Tips:
 - If using an OpenAI‑compatible proxy for Ollama, the defaults above should work.